chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-consistency-mirror.md

 especially if they provide equivalent consistency guarantees with better performance or reliability.

+## Consistency Validity Period

+Executing a consistency check provides a client with some assurance that other clients may be using the same resource {{security-considerations}}.
+However, this result only reflects a mirror's view of a resource at a particular point in time.
+The client should periodically re-check consistency.
+The frequency of re-checking depends on the requirements of the client {{integration}}.
+Clients should re-confirm consistency of a cached resource if it is not fresh (see
+{{Section 4.2 of ?CACHING=RFC9111}}).

+Two strategies for maintaining consistency are:
+1. Pre-emptively execute a consistency check for a resource that is expiring soon
+1. Execute a consistency check of an expired resource at the time of its next use

+For strategy 1, clients should avoid executing the check at the time of expiration.
+Implementations should decide when re-checking is appropriate depending on available server capacity and expected client load.
+For example, an implementation could configure clients to re-check consistency at some randomly chosen time within a few hours before the resource's expiration time.

+Strategy 2 might be preferrable for a service and resource that is infrequently used.
+Clients should consider how this strategy may reveal usage patterns over time to the mirror.

+When the origin server has multiple versions of a resource corresponding to a URL, it should respond with the resource that is both currently valid and will remain fresh for the longest amount of time in the future.

 ## Privacy Pass Profile {#profile-privacypass}

 Clients are given as input an issuer token key from an origin server and want to check